 Can I drive in the EU after Brexit?

-- If you are a UK citizen living in an EU country.
-In this case, the government’s advice is to change your UK driving licence for a EU one, and to do it as soon as possible.
-If you don’t and the UK leaves the EU without a deal on 12 April, “you may have to pass a driving test in the EU country you live in to be able to carry on driving there”.
+If you’re a UK citizen living in an EU country, the government’s advice is to change your UK driving licence for an EU one, and to do it as soon as possible, so you can carry on driving there.

-- If you are a EU citizen living/driving in the UK.
-Nothing changes, and your European driving licence will still be valid.
-After you’ve been a British resident for three years, you’ll need to apply for a UK driving licence (no change from pre-Brexit arrangement).
+If you’re an EU citizen and living/driving in the UK nothing changes, and your European driving licence will still be valid.
+After you’ve been a British resident for three years, you’ll need to apply for a UK driving licence (no change from the pre-Brexit arrangement).

 Will Brexit affect my private pension?

 In most cases, Brexit won’t affect a private pension, at least not in the immediate future.
 The UK pension market is mostly domestic, made of British pension funds managing British people’s pensions.
 However, there are a couple of things to consider: